Tekthree/ticket-shameless/README.md

 - Add artists to event lineups with performance times
 - Reuse artists across multiple events
 - View and manage the current lineup for each event

+### Site Content Management

+The platform includes a lightweight CMS for managing landing page content:
+- Edit hero section text, images, and background video
+- Edit about section text and images
+- Edit motto section text and images
+- Upload and manage media assets using Supabase Storage
+- Preview changes in real-time

+The content management interface is available at `/admin/site-content`.

 ### Ticket Purchasing